Top of the Pops: Bill Clinton named father of the year

+* Grow Condos appoints industry veteran, Charles B. Mathews, cpa, as corporate chief financial officer Source text for Eikon: Further company coverage:

-NEW YORK He's been commander in chief, Time magazine's 1993 man of the year, had hopes of becoming "First Laddie" of the United States and now former U.S. President Bill Clinton is in line for a new title - Father of the Year.
+NEW YORK, June 10 He's been commander in chief, Time magazine's 1993 man of the year, had hopes of becoming "First Laddie" of the United States and now former U.S. President Bill Clinton is in line for a new title - Father of the Year.

 The non-profit National Father's Day Council plans to award him that honor at a New York fundraiser for Save the Children on Tuesday.